borisdev/research/tune_llms/pitch.md

 ## The Ask

-Are you and Brad curious about creating a consulting firm to fine-tune LLM for big companies?
+Is Brad curious about creating a consulting firm to fine-tune LLM for big companies?

 ## Special timing